-A mega backdoor Roth is different from a regular backdoor Roth.
-It’s done by making non-Roth after-tax contributions to a 401k-type plan and then moving it to the Roth account within the 401k-type plan or taking the money out (with earnings) to a Roth IRA.
+A Mega Backdoor Roth means making non-Roth after-tax contributions to a 401k-type plan and then moving it to the Roth account within the plan or taking the money out (with earnings) to a Roth IRA.
 It’s a great way to put additional money into a Roth account without having to pay much additional tax.
 Not all plans allow non-Roth after-tax contributions but some estimated that 40% of people can do it.

-Suppose you did a mega backdoor Roth last year.
-You’ll receive a 1099-R form from your 401k plan in January.
+Suppose your plan allows it and you did a Mega Backdoor Roth.
+You’ll receive a 1099-R form from your plan in the following year.
 You’ll need to account for it on your tax return.
-FreeTaxUSA makes it quite straightforward.
-Here’s how to do it in FreeTaxUSA.

-You can do the mega backdoor Roth in two ways — rollover within the plan or withdraw to a Roth IRA.
-Rolling over within the plan is much easier, and many plans automate the process.
+You can do the Mega Backdoor Roth in two ways — convert within the plan or withdraw to a Roth IRA.
+Converting within the plan is much easier, and many plans automate the process.
 Withdrawing to a Roth IRA also works.
 See the previous post Mega Backdoor Roth: Convert Within Plan or Out to Roth IRA?

-Let’s first look at rolling over to the Roth account within the plan.
+Let’s first look at converting to the Roth account within the plan.
 Here’s the scenario we’ll use as an example:

 You contributed $10,000 as non-Roth after-tax contributions to your 401(k).
-By the time the money was rolled over to the Roth account within the plan, your contributions earned $200.
-You rolled over $10,200 to your Roth 401(k) account.
+By the time you converted the money to the Roth account within the plan, your contributions earned $200.
+You converted $10,200 to your Roth 401(k) account.